-The energy density remains positive during all expansion history, while the pressure appears to have transitioned to negative value in the recent cosmological past.
-As the universe evolves from decelerated to accelerated expansion the energy density maintains its positive nature, while due to the dark energy dominance the pressure becomes negative. \\ By utilizing the \eqref{equ(15)}, \eqref{equ(16)}, and \eqref{equ(20)}, we can express the energy density for DE $(\rho_{DE})$ and pressure for DE $(p_{DE})$ as
+We examine the physical properties exhibited by fundamental quantities such as energy density and pressure.
+For the constrained parameters, the energy density remains positive during all expansion history, while the pressure appears to have transitioned to negative value in the recent cosmological past.
+As the universe evolves from decelerated to accelerated expansion the energy density maintains its positive nature, while due to the dark energy dominance the pressure becomes negative. \\ By utilizing the \eqref{equ(15)}, \eqref{equ(16)}, and \eqref{equ(21)}, we can express the energy density for DE $(\rho_{DE})$ and pressure for DE $(p_{DE})$, for model-1 as

-where $a = 1 + q_0 -q_1 \ln N + \frac{q_1}{N-1}$ and $b = \frac{q_1}{z+1} + \frac{q_1}{N-1}$. \\ Figure (\ref{fig: Figure 4}) illustrates the evolution of the energy density$(\rho_{DE})$ and the pressure$(p_{DE})$ for DE with red shift. $\rho_{DE}$ exhibits the expected positive behavior, indicating a contribution to the expansion of the universe while $(p_{DE})$ displays a negative behavior in both the present and the future.
-In addition, the figure (\ref{fig: Figure 4}) illustrates that the energy density increases with redshift (decreases with cosmic time $t$), but stays positive for the entire expansion for this model.
-In other words, the energy densities decrease over time from earlier to later cosmic times.
-The pressure begins positive values at high redshift $(z)$ in the early time but transitions to negative values in later epochs, including the current era.
-We take $\alpha = 1$ and $n=1$ for these graphical illustrations.